Nelson Mandela (EP)

 Nelson Mandela is the debut extended play by South African singer Zahara.
 It pays tribute to Nelson Mandela and was released on July 15, 2013, at a time when Mandela was critically ill at the Mediclinic Heart Hospital in Pretoria.
-The EP's lead single, eponymously titled "Nelson Mandela", peaked at number 1 on South Africa's official music chart.
-Upon its release, the EP was made available for purchase on iTunes.
+The lead single, eponymously titled "Nelson Mandela", peaked at number 1 on South Africa's official music chart.
+Nelson Mandela was made available for purchase on iTunes upon its release.

 Lead single

 Zahara released the Mzwakhe Mbuli-assisted song "Nelson Mandela", which pays tribute to Nelson Mandela and celebrates his accomplishments.
 Zahara told City Press newspaper she was excited to release the song and experienced different emotions while releasing it.
 When the song was played on Metro FM, it created a lot of media and social buzz.

 Critical reception

-City Press newspaper stated that the ballad "evokes strong emotions, spurred on by the relentless guitar accompaniment" and praised Zahara's "soaring, strong vocals".
+City Press newspaper said the ballad "evokes strong emotions, spurred on by the relentless guitar accompaniment" and praised Zahara's "soaring, strong vocals".